-Pebre: is probably the most ubiquitous condiment in Chile.
-This spicy mixture of chili peppers, onions, garlic, and cilantro comes in many variations in different regions of the country.
-The red color of most pebres comes from red chile pepper paste, not tomatoes so it does not taste like most North American salsas.
+Pebre: This is probably the most ubiquitous condiment in Chile.
+The spicy mixture of chili peppers, onions, garlic, and cilantro comes in many variations in different regions of the country.
+The red colour of most pebres comes from red chile pepper paste, not tomatoes, so it does not taste like most North American salsas.
 You will find it served with virtually anything - a sandwich, as a dip for bread, or served over grilled meats.
 You cannot and will not want to escape this addictive Chilean dish.

-Chile has a long viticultural history for a New World wine region dating to the 16th century when the Spanish conquistadors brought Vitis vinifera vines with them as they colonized the region.
+Chile has a long viticultural history for a New World wine region dating to the 16th century when the Spanish conquistadors brought Vitis vinifera vines with them as they colonised the region.

 Chile has 2,700 miles of coastline along the frigid Pacific Ocean and a climate that is described as midway between that of California and France.
 These factors allow perfect growing conditions for a number of wines that have recently been getting international acclaim.

-We will be tasting internationally acclaimed New World wines through out our tour, leaving you in no doubt why Chile is winning awards and competitions throughout, even over Old World wines.
-Chilean winemakers have been developing a distinct style for their Cabernet Sauvignon, producing an easy drinking wine with soft tannins and flavors of mint, black currant, olives and smoke.
+We will be tasting internationally acclaimed New World wines throughout our tour, leaving you in no doubt why Chile is winning awards and competitions throughout, even over Old World wines.
+Chilean winemakers have been developing a distinct style for their Cabernet Sauvignon, producing an easy drinking wine with soft tannins and flavours of mint, blackcurrant, olives and smoke.

-Two of the most refined wineries we will take you to during Che Tour, are in The Casablanca and San Antonio Valleys of the Aconcagua Wine Region.
-In Casablanca Valley vines were first planted in the mid-1980s during the revitalization of the Chilean wine industry and the area quickly became known for its white wines, most notably Sauvignon Blanc, Chardonnay and Pinot noir, which thrive in its cooler climate.
+Two of the most refined wineries we will take you to during Che Tour are in The Casablanca and San Antonio Valleys of the Aconcagua Wine Region.
+In Casablanca Valley, vines were first planted in the mid-1980s during the revitalisation of the Chilean wine industry and the area quickly became known for its white wines, most notably Sauvignon Blanc, Chardonnay and Pinot Noir, which thrive in its cooler climate.

-Just below in San Antonio Valley is known for producing Pinot noir, Sauvignon blanc and Chardonnay.
+Just below, the San Antonio Valley is known for producing Pinot Noir, Sauvignon Blanc and Chardonnay.
 Like the Casablanca Valley, San Antonio is highly influenced by the cooling effect of the Pacific Ocean, but whose soils are granitic, poor and well drained with a topsoil of clay, providing a good substrate for vines.
 It is seen as the best up and coming wine area of Chile.